-Shields is a poet who witnesses life through the female experience.
-She writes about love, motherhood, women, feminism, and family.
+Shields is a poet who witnesses life through love-coloured glasses, doing her best to be kind, to be aware, to be a witness and to be compassionately supportive.
+She writes about love, motherhood, women, feminism, family and so much more!
+In 2021, she is writing a poem a day and sharing it on her website.
 She prefers to write free-form for style, though sometimes she rhymes!
 She also writes Poetry On Demand — if you give her six words, she'll write you a poem on-the-spot!
 She has published children's poetry as well.
 Her poetic voice is vulnerable, comedic, and honest.
-She has published two books of poetry, one anthology as editor, and one anthology as a main contributor.
-She teaches poetry classes and workshops in all levels of education (elementary, secondary, post-secondary).
+She has published three books of poetry, three anthologies as editor, and one anthology as a main contributor.
+She teaches poetry classes and workshops in all levels of education (elementary, secondary, post-secondary); sharing her passion for writing and reading with thousands of students.
 She owns Gertrude's Writing Room - A Gathering Place for Writers.
 Gertrude's Writing Room is a small creative writing school that offers workshops, classes, editing and mentoring opportunities for writers at all stages of their careers.
 Shields is dedicated to sharing the power of poetry with students of all ages.
-She is influenced by poets old and new... alive or passed... and truly believes that there is a poet inside of everyone's soul.
+She is influenced by poets old and new, alive or passed, and truly believes that there is a poet inside of everyone's soul.

 I was gifted Kahlil Gibran's The Prophet when I was in grade eleven.
 It changed my life!
 I had no idea that poetry could exist in such an exquisite voice, melding spirituality, nature, and soul together.
 It was like Gibran was writing to me — from his soul to my soul.
 In high school, I wrote so much poetry!
 Nature poetry, for sure, but also poetry that was an extension of my “self” as I tried to avoid depression and an extremely weak self-esteem.
 Poetry has always been a safe place I go to when I need to figure things out... that was really where I spent all of high school — trying to figure things out.
 I would constantly return to Gibran for guidance and peace.